Couchers-org/couchers/site/markdown/faq.md

 ## Commonly asked questions from the couch surfing community

-If you have any other questions, please [sign up](/signup) and include your question.
+If you have any other questions, please head to the [community forum](https://community.couchers.org/) and ask your question.

 ### Is Couchers.org an alternative to Couchsurfing&#8482;?